bibekaryal86/auth-service/README.md

         * When a pull request is created, flyway migration is run in this branch to validate schema changes

-* Remaining (thoughts)
+* TODO
   * Update this README.md for proper documentation
-  * Implement ResponseCrudInfo and ResponsePageInfo
+  * Implement RequestMetadata, ResponseCrudInfo
-    * Also implement RequestMetadata

-TODO:
-* GitHub actions for PR and merge to main, check if variables work
+  * GitHub actions for flyway
-* create a scheduled job to check for user login and set as inactive
-* CrudInfo implementation in ResponseMetadata
+    * migrate to dev database when pull request is created
+    * migrate to main database when pull request is merged
+    * add flyway repair and validate workflows, but keep them manual only